hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609684v2-inv-entropy-a-fully-probabilistic-framework-for-uncertainty-quantifi.md

 ---
 layout: default
-title: Inv-Entropy: A Fully Probabilistic Framework for Uncertainty Quantification in Language Models
+title: "Inv-Entropy: A Fully Probabilistic Framework for Uncertainty Quantification in Language Models"
 ---

 # Inv-Entropy: A Fully Probabilistic Framework for Uncertainty Quantification in Language Models